 A few structures in the proximal part of the humerus play a vital role in the formation of the shoulder joint.
 These structures are as follows:

-- Head of the humerus: it is spherical in shape and articulates with the glenoid cavity in the scapula.
+- Head of the humerus: it is spherical and articulates with the glenoid cavity in the scapula.

 - Greater and lesser tubercles: projections found on the proximal part of the humerus serve as attachment points for the four rotator cuff muscles.
-The greater tubercle is located on the lateral side and has the superior, middle and inferior facet that serve as attachment sites for supraspinatus, infraspinatus and teres minor muscle, respectively.
+The greater tubercle is located on the lateral side and has the superior, middle, and inferior facet that serve as attachment sites for the supraspinatus, infraspinatus, and teres minor muscles, respectively.
 The lesser tubercle, located anteriorly, provides attachment for the subscapularis muscle.

-Deltoid tuberosity is found on the anterolateral part of mid-shaft of the humerus and serves as an attachment site for the deltoid muscle.
+The deltoid tuberosity is found on the anterolateral part of the mid-shaft of the humerus and serves as an attachment site for the deltoid muscle.

-Sternoclavicular joint: this is a saddle shaped joint that occurs between the proximal part of the clavicle and the clavicular notch of the manubrium (of sternum).
+Sternoclavicular joint: this is a saddle-shaped joint that resides between the proximal part of the clavicle and the clavicular notch of the manubrium (of the sternum).
 It is a synovial double plane surrounded by a joint capsule.
-It brings out movement of clavicle on the verticle and anteroposterior plane.
+It brings out the movement of the clavicle on the vertical and anteroposterior plane.

-Acromioclavicular joint: a plane synovial joint that occurs between the medial surface of the acromion (of scapula) and the acromial end of the clavicle.
-Movement on vertical and anteroposterior planes as well as axial rotation.
+Acromioclavicular joint: a plane synovial joint that resides between the medial surface of the acromion (of the scapula) and the acromial end of the clavicle.
+Moves on vertical and anteroposterior planes as well as axial rotation.
 This joint allows the movement of the arms above the head.

-- Costoclavicular ligament: connects the proximal half of the clavicle with the 1st rib and its costal cartilage.
+- Costoclavicular ligament: connects the proximal half of the clavicle with the first rib and its costal cartilage.